 - Survey closes and results report shared with key stakeholders

-- In-person or call results session analyse findings
+- In-person or video-call results session to analyse findings

 Following this process you will have a rich source of information to build from and (hopefully) improve the health and wellbeing of employees.

 For any further info or to set up a survey, email email@example.com or call us on the numbers in the footer.